 …high frequency groups improved muscle mass and strength, as well as muscle fiber thickness

-The results showed that although both groups improved muscle mass and strength, as well as muscle fiber thickness, the high-frequency group’s results were more significant.
+The results showed that although both groups improved muscle mass and strength, as well as muscle fibre thickness, the high-frequency group’s results were more significant.
 Additionally, strength was much higher in the high-frequency group compared to the low group.

 In a comprehensive meta-analysis by Brad Schoenfeld and James Krieger [3], 22 studies were analyzed.
 The research team included any study that compared muscular strength outcomes with different training frequencies.